osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 !!! note "Linux Flavor"
     The instructions in this section pertain to running the OSPool EP container on an EL-based host such as AlmaLinux.
 [Additional considerations](#running-with-docker-on-ubuntu)
-    are required for running on Debian-based Linux flavors.
+    are required for running on Ubuntu and other Debian-based Linux flavors.

 The Docker image is kept in [DockerHub](https://hub.docker.com/r/opensciencegrid/osgvo-docker-pilot).
 In order to successfully start payload jobs: